neo-project/docs/en-us/node/api/gettxout.md

 # Gettxout method

-Returns the corresponding transaction output information (returned change), based on the specified hash and index.
+Returns the corresponding unspent transaction output information (returned change), based on the specified hash and index.
+If the transaction output is already spent, the result value will be `null`.

 ## Parameter Description